Skip to main content

 1. Match the exact service role from the start

-Hospitality, restaurant, front desk, server, and host roles overlap, but recruiters still want quick clarity.
-Start by aligning your headline and summary with the exact type of service job you want, not just broad hospitality wording.
+Hospitality, restaurant, front desk, server, and host roles often overlap, but recruiters still look for clear direction.
+Begin by aligning your headline and summary to the specific type of service job you want, not just broad hospitality terms.

 See an example